Stephen Gregory (author)

-Stephen Gregory is a Welsh author of horror fiction.
+Stephen Gregory (1952–2024) was a Welsh author of horror fiction.
 He was born in Derby, England in 1952.
-He has a degree in law from the University of London, and has worked as a teacher in various places, including Bangor in Wales, Algiers in Algeria and the Sudan.
+He had a degree in law from the University of London, and worked as a teacher in various places, including Bangor in Wales, Algiers in Algeria and the Sudan.
 Gregory lived in Hollywood, California for a time, where he worked as a script writer with William Friedkin at Paramount Pictures.

+On 14 January 2024, his publisher announced his death.